Gethe/wow-ui-source/Patchnotes.markdown

     * Feludius

-      * Damage due to being Frozen while Waterlogged has been reduced.
+      * Damage due to being frozen while Waterlogged has been reduced.

     * Halfus

-      * Health, melee damage, Fireball/Fireball Barrage damage, Furious Roar damage, Scorching Breath damage, Shadow Nova damage, has all been reduced by 20%.
+      * Health, melee damage, Fireball/Fireball Barrage damage, Furious Roar damage, Scorching Breath damage, and Shadow Nova damage have all been reduced by 20%.

       * Nether Scion, Slate Dragon, Storm Rider, Time Warden, and Orphaned Emerald Whelp health has been reduced by 20%.

       * Shadow Nova base cast time has been increased.

-    * Ignacius
+    * Ignacious

       * Rising Flames now increases damage by 3% per stack, down from 5%.

     * Terrastra

-      * Harden Skin now increases Physical damage dealt by 20% (down from 100%.)
+      * Harden Skin now increases physical damage dealt by 20%, down from 100%.

   * Blackwing Descent

     * Atramedes

-      * Health, melee damage, modulation damage, Roaring Flame Breath damage, and Searing Flame damage has all been reduced by 20%.
+      * Health, melee damage, modulation damage, Roaring Flame Breath damage, and Searing Flame damage have all been reduced by 20%.

       * Modulation no longer causes Sound in normal difficulty.

-      * Sound given by Sonar Pulse has been reduced to 3 (from 5.)
+      * Sound given by Sonar Pulse has been reduced to 3, down from 5.

     * Chimaeron

-      * Health reduced by 20% and melee damage reduced by 10%.
+      * Health has been reduced by 20% and melee damage has been reduced by 10%.

-      * Chimaeron will now only cast two caustic slimes per 30 second cycle, at second 17 and second 23.
+      * Chimaeron will now only cast two caustic slimes per 30-second cycle.

-    * Drakeadon Mongrel:
+    * Drakeadon Mongrel

       * Time Lapse no longer stuns.

-      * Frost Burn silence is now 3 seconds
+      * Frost Burn silence is now 3 seconds.

     * Dwarven Kings

       * Whirlwind no longer drops threat.

-      * Execution sentence now deals damage only.
+      * Execution Sentence now deals damage only.

-      * Shield of Light absorption now reduced.
+      * Shield of Light absorption has been reduced.

     * Magmaw

-      * Damage and hit points reduced by 20%.
+      * Damage and hit points have been reduced by 20%.

-      * Lava Parasites have been diminished
+      * Lava Parasites have been diminished.

       * Lava Spew damage, Magma Spit damage, Massive Crash damage, and Infectious Vomit damage have all been been reduced.

-      * Mangled Lifeless no longer instantly kills, and damage has been reduced.
+      * Mangled Lifeless no longer instantly kills, and its damage has been reduced.

       * Parasitic Infection has been decreased.

     * Maloriak

-      * Health, damage, Aberation health/damage, Arcane Storm damage, Prime Subject damage, Flash Freeze/Shatter damage, and Scorching Blast damage has all been decreased by 20%.
+      * Health, damage, Aberration health/damage, Arcane Storm damage, Prime Subject damage, Flash Freeze/Shatter damage, and Scorching Blast damage have all been decreased by 20%.

-      * Aberration stacking damage buff decreased.
+      * The Aberration stacking damage buff has been decreased.

-      * Prime Subjects no longer fixate, and are no longer immune to taunt.
+      * Prime Subjects no longer fixate, and are no longer immune to taunt effects.

     * Nefarian

+      * Health and melee damage has been reduced by 20%.

-      * Animated Bone Warriors take 33 seconds to fall over, (down from 50.)
+      * Animated Bone Warriors take 33 seconds to fall over, down from 50.
+In addition, fewer Animated Bone Warriors spawn.

-      * Blast Nova cast time increased.
+      * Blast Nova cast time has been increased.

-      * Chromatic Prototype Health reduced 20%.
+      * Chromatic Prototype health has been reduced by 20%.

-      * Electrocute damage reduced 30%.
+      * Electrocute damage has been reduced by 30%.

-      * Fewer Animated Bone warriors spawn.

-      * Magma Stacking debuff effect reduced 75%.
+      * Magma Stacking debuff effect has been reduced by 75%.

-      * Nefarian health and melee damage reduced by 20%.

-      * Nefarian's Shadowblaze cast frequency cannot increase beyond 1 per 15 sec.
+      * Nefarian's Shadowblaze cast frequency cannot increase beyond 1 once every 15 seconds.

-      * Onyxia health and melee damage reduced by 20%.
+      * Onyxia health and melee damage has been reduced by 20%.

-      * Shadowflame Barrage damage reduced 20%.
+      * Shadowflame Barrage damage has been reduced by 20%.

-      * Tail Lash damage reduced 50%.
+      * Tail Lash damage has been reduced by 50%.

     * Omnotron Council

-      * Barrier absorb amount increased by 100%.

-      * Increased the cooldown on Power Conversion (Converted Power chance).

-      * Health, Melee damage, Electrical Discharge damage, Lightning Conductor damage, Health of Poison Bomb, Incineration Security Measure damage, Arcane Annihilator damage, has all been reduced by 20%.
+      * Health, Melee damage, Electrical Discharge damage, Lightning Conductor damage, Health of Poison Bomb, Incineration Security Measure damage, and Arcane Annihilator damage have all been reduced by 20%.

+      * Barrier absorb amount has been increased by 100%.

+      * The cooldown on Power Conversion (Converted Power chance) has been increased.

       * Flamethrower damage has been reduced by 40%.

       * Static Shock caused by Unstable Shield damage and Poison Bomb damage has been decreased by 50%.

   * Deadmines

     * Vanessa VanCleef (Heroic difficulty) now has a sweet, sweet voice to accompany her dialog.

   * Throne of the Four Winds

-      * Al’Akir
+    * Al'Akir

-        * Acid Rain now stacks every 20s (up from 15s.)
+      * Acid Rain now stacks every 20 seconds, up from 15.

-        * Electrocute now pulses every 1s (up from 0.5s.)
+      * Electrocute now pulses every 1 second, up from 0.5.

-        * Feedback duration increased to 30s (from 20s.)
+      * Feedback duration has been increased to 30 seconds, up from 20.

-        * Health, damage, and Wind Burst damage have all been reduced 20%.
+      * Health, damage, and Wind Burst damage have all been reduced by 20%.

       * Lightning and Lightning Rod recast time has been increased.

-        * Lightning Strike friendly chain damage has been halved.
+      * Lightning Strike friendly chain damage has been reduced by 50%.

-        * Will no longer use Static Shock on normal difficulty in phase 1 or phase 2.
+      * Static Shock will no longer be used on normal difficulty in phase 1 or phase 2.

     * Conclave of the Four Winds

-        * Gathering Strength cast time has been increased

-        * Ice Patch slow is now 5% per stack, up to 10 stacks (down from 10% per stack, up to 30 stacks), damage reduced by 20%.

-        * Rohash, Anshal, Nezir melee, Ravenous Creeper health/damage, Ravenous Creeper toxic spores damage, Hurricane damage, Sleet Storm damage , Permafrost damage , Slicing Gale, and Wind Blast damage have all been reduced by 20%.
+      * Rohash, Anshal, Nezir melee, Ravenous Creeper health/damage, Ravenous Creeper toxic spores damage, Hurricane damage, Sleet Storm damage, Permafrost damage , Slicing Gale, and Wind Blast damage have all been reduced by 20%.

+      * Gathering Strength cast time has been increased.

+      * Ice Patch slow effect is now 5% per stack, up to 10 stacks, down from 10% per stack, up to 30 stacks, and damage has been reduced by 20%.

-        * Wind Chill damage decreased by 20%and now increases damage taken by 5% per stack.
+      * Wind Chill damage has been decreased by 20% and now increases damage taken by 5% per stack.

-**[Guilds][46]**
+**[Guilds][50]**

   * The daily guild experience cap has been increased by 25%.